Seven Weeks Old

 We actually vaccinate differently to vets recommendations and instead follow the manufacturers guidelines.
 We do not believe vets are out to harm your pets, but we have found over the years that vets are generally ill informed when it comes to vaccinations or understanding how immunity works.

-We are passionate about vaccinating properly and responsibly and have created some information about vaccinations for you to read - I hope that you have already spotted this on Autumn's litters home page.
+We are passionate about vaccinating properly and responsibly and have created some information about vaccinations for you to read on the home page.
+Please do have a good read as I will be asking questions on this subject next week.